 The Flagler County Hurricane and Storm Damage Reduction Project Final Integrated Feasibility Study and Environmental Assessment (USACE-SAJ, 2014), which was conducted before Hurricane Matthew (2016), did not recommend a project for this area.
 The study recommended monitoring and post-storm dune restoration activity.
 Post-storm dune restoration occurred in summer of 2018 for this area.
-Additional responses due to Hurricane Matthew induced erosion, the County constructed two seawalls made of vinyl sheet pile with a concrete cap.
-The contiguous seawalls were constructed between R55 and R57, with the first seawall being 434 ft long and the second seawall is 805 ft long.
+Additional responses due to Hurricane Matthew-induced erosion included County construction of two seawalls made of vinyl sheet pile with a concrete cap.
+The contiguous seawalls were constructed between R55 and R57, with the first seawall being 434 ft long and the second seawall 805 ft long.